ZERO-DAWN-X/unity-ai-integration/README.md

 ### Version 2.0.24+ Important Update

-The package name changed from `com.unity.ide.cursor` to `com.boxqkrtm.ide.cursor` to comply with Unity's attribution guidelines.
+The package name changed from `com.unity.ide.cursor` to `com.zerodawnx.ide.cursor` to comply with Unity's attribution guidelines.

 **If updating from older versions:**
 1. Remove the existing package first